Animal Care – Certificate II

 Undertake a minimum of 100 days in paid employment and training.

-Undertake Certificate II Animal studies course as part of your HSC.
+Undertake Certificate II Animal Care course as part of your HSC.

 The employment and training can be undertaken during school time, after school and during school holidays.

 Both on the job and off the job through written tests, project work and practical exercises.